CrewsControlSolutions/JavaScriptProjects/README.md

 <h3>Specialty</h3>

 Quick demos of jQuery, React.js, JSON, and/or XHTML in action.
+See the To-Do List app for an example of all of these in action.